Last Updated on

 If we look at a few facts, we can see there’s absolutely no doubt now that sustainability is creeping into the mainstream.
 First, clothing giant H&M started carrying organic cotton ranges.
-Then, Kering announced a huge sustainability plan for its entire group, which includes some of the biggest names in luxury fashion.
+Then, the Kering Group – home to the likes of Gucci, Balenciaga and Alexander McQueen – announced a huge sustainability plan that covers everything from energy use and water conservation to ethical factories and biodegradable materials.

 Not long after, reality TV went green, with America’s Next Top Model hosting a very eco-friendly 16th cycle, where the models were ferried to and from activities in a green van and wore eco-friendly outfits to shoot in carbon neutral studios.
 This green lead was then followed by Project Runway, which has included ‘Zero Waste‘ Daniel Silverstein and Michelle Lesniak and Leanne Marshall amongst its finalists and winners, all of whom continued their eco-friendly methods in their own ranges long after their TV triumphs.

 But I must confess: of all these fabulous designers, I may well love Marshall the best.

 A native of California, Marshall launched her career as a fashion designer in 2006/2007 at Portland Fashion Week.
 Her feminine, floaty frocks earned her a faithful clientele, and by 2007, she had amassed such a following, she was able to dedicate herself to fashion design full time.

 It wasn’t until 2008 that she was picked to be a contestant for Season 5 of the hit TV show Project Runway, hosted by supermodel Heidi Klum.
 It was her wave-inspired collection in beachy shades of turquoise, ivory and sand that finally secured her the grand prize, and after being crowned the winner of the show, she created her first eco-friendly collection for bluefly.com in July 2009.